gitgrupoift/ift-learning-system/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.5.16 - Tuesday, 25th August 2020 =
+* Improvement: Hardened the security of the plugin.
+* Fix: User's account was not getting created from the Optin step.
+* Fix: Import notice was not displaying if the import step limit is over.
+* Fix: Facebook Pixel and Google Analytics tracking events were not getting triggered in some cases.

 = Version 1.5.15 - Wednesday, 12th August 2020 =
 * Improvement: Added Split Testing compatibility for a future release of CartFlows Pro.